AI Writing Tools Compared 2026: We Benchmarked 6 Tools on 20 Prompts (Clear Winner)

 Start Writing with AI Agents

-If you're currently using a chatbot or specialized writing tool, try the agent team approach on your next piece of content.
-Compare the quality.
-Most people find that the research-writing-review workflow produces noticeably better output.
+If you're currently using a chatbot or specialized writing tool, try the multi-agent approach on your next piece of content.
+Compare the quality -- and compare the speed of getting a full content package (blog + social + email) from a single prompt versus writing each piece separately.

-Your first 15 tasks on Ivern Squads are free.
-That's enough to write and review 5–10 complete pieces of content.
+Your first 15 tasks on Ivern are free.
+That's enough to write and review 5--10 complete pieces of content -- or generate several full content packages (blog + social + email).
+For a step-by-step setup guide, see how to set up an AI writing workflow.